Cart 0

 Hi!
 I’m Eva—a traveler, designer, & author devoted to helping people experience the transformative process of traveling through the lens of art & design.

 How?
-Through 1) my book, Paris by Design, 2) intimate guided trips & creative retreats to France & the American West, 3) custom travel design, and 4) a much-loved weekly dispatch, Letters from Eva.
+Through 1) my book, Paris by Design, 2) intimate design trips to France & beyond, 3) custom travel design, and 4) a much-loved weekly dispatch, Letters from Eva.

 Welcome and bienvenue!